Please note, The following Rules and By – Laws were discussed and voted on at the club’s AGM 14/June/2014.

 The Rules and By-Laws were amended in 2017 after release for comment to club members.
 The amendments correct some minor grammatical errors, recognise the security features of 2.4 Ghz radios, and include rules and protocols for “Multi Rotor Aircraft” and “First Person View” in accordance with current CASA and MAAA legislation and guidelines.

-These flying rules are intended to provide a basis for the safe and enjoyable operation of radio controlled (R/C) and control line (C/L) models at the LMMAC field by minimising the risk of injury to people and/or property.
+These Rules are intended to provide a basis for the safe and enjoyable operation of radio controlled (R/C) and control line (C/L) model aircraft at the LMMAC field by minimising the risk of injury to people and/or property.

-The Club’s Flying Rules are divided into four (4) categories:
+The Club’s Rules are divided into three (3) categories:

-- Mandatory Rules – to be observed at the LMMAC field at all times,
+1) RULES – To be observed at the LMMAC field at all times.

-- Guidelines – to be observed when sharing LMMAC facilities with other members or visitors,
+2) GUIDELINES – To be observed when sharing LMMAC facilities with other members and or visitors.

 Observance of Rules

-LMMAC members and visitors are expected to observe these Flying Rules.
-The Management Committee may initiate disciplinary action against any member or visitor who persistently fails to comply with the Club’s Flying Rules.
+LMMAC members and visitors are expected to observe these Rules.
+The Committee may initiate disciplinary action against any member or visitor who persistently fails to comply with the Club’s Rules.

 Regular pilots must be current financial members of the Lake Macquarie Miniature Aircraft Club Inc. (LMMAC)

-Visiting pilots must be affiliated with the Model Aircraft Association of Australia (MAAA), be carrying a current MAAA membership card and be accompanied by a LMMAC member, and sign the flight register.
+Visiting pilots must be affiliated with the Model Aircraft Association of Australia (MAAA), be carrying a current MAAA membership card and be accompanied by a LMMAC member.
+Visitor pilot’s are permitted a maximum of four (4) days flying per financial year.

-Beginner pilots may have two (2) days flying under the supervision of a LMMAC member before joining LMMAC.
-As required by MAAA policy, on each day, the beginner must enter their name, the supervising LMMAC member’s name and the date in the visitor’s book located in the Frequency Box.
+Beginner pilots may have four (4) days flying under the supervision of a LMMAC member before joining LMMAC.
+As required by MAAA policy, on each day, the beginner must enter their name, the supervising LMMAC member’s name and the date in the visitor’s log located in the Frequency Box.

 The owner of an aircraft is the responsible party for damage caused by their aircraft (Note: a trainee’s instructor is not responsible for any damage caused by trainee’s aircraft.
-All care and responsibility is taken by instructor but it is the trainee’s insurance that carries any claim/s).
+All care and responsibility is taken by the instructor, but it is the trainee’s insurance that carries any claim/s).

-Flying or starting of engines must not commence before 8.00AM on any day and NO flying after 5.00PM (EST) & 7.00PM (EDST) all days and 12 Noon Sunday for flyers using a 36MHz system.
+Flying or starting of IC engines must not commence before 8.00AM on any day.

 A non-2.4Ghz transmitter must not be switched on anywhere at the LMMAC field, including the car park, unless its matching Frequency Key, carrying the user’s name and transmitter frequency, has first been placed in the appropriate slot in the frequency keyboard.